 Fig.\,\ref{fig:niau_variants_transport} (d) shows the room-temperature power factor normalized to the value of $PF^{\mathrm{300\ K}}$ of Ni$_{0.4}$Au$_{0.6}$ at the Fermi level.
 Here, the $PF$ was estimated using the Seebeck coefficient calculated via the Fermi integrals (Eqs.\,(\ref{eq:seebeck},\ref{eq:ln})) and the energy-dependent transport function $\sigma(E)$.
 Because the obtained $\sigma(E)$ does not include the effects of the electron-phonon scattering (making the reliable calculation of absolute values of conductivity impossible), we show only a relative effect which demonstrates that by local expansion of contraction of the lattice parameters, e.g. by alloying with smaller or larger elements or by deposition of thin layers on a mismatched substrate, it should be possible to influence the thermopower and power factor.
 Certainly such large variations of the lattice parameter as used here in the simulation are not possible with any small addition of elements, but this route towards optimization of the thermoelectric performance of alloys should also be considered.

-From the two variants studied, a potential enhancement of the power factor could be achieved by decreasing the lattice parameter, whereas an increase in thermopower can be expected for an expanded structure.
-Despite the initial reduction of $S$, the increase of $\sigma(E)$ for Ni$_{0.4}$Au$_{0.6}$ in Ni$_{0.4}$Cu$_{0.6}$ compensates for it, increasing $PF$ by almost 50\% close to the Fermi level.
+From the two variants studied, a potential enhancement of the power factor could be achieved by decreasing the lattice parameter.
+Despite the initial reduction of $S$, the increase of $\sigma(E)$ for Ni$_{0.4}$Au$_{0.6}$ in Ni$_{0.4}$Cu$_{0.6}$ structure compensates for it, increasing $PF$ almost 50\% close to the Fermi level.
+An increase in thermopower can be expected for an expanded structure.